Two for the Road (Lost): Production

+Filming

 "Two for the Road" was the second episode of the series directed by Paul Edwards.
 Edwards had previously directed the episode "What Kate Did".
-The episode was written by Elizabeth Sarnoff and Christina M. Kim, the third episode that the two had written together.

 Numerous locations on Oahu were used as filming locations for the episode.
 The rooftop on Dole Cannery was filmed as the Los Angeles Police Department rooftop.
 The kitchen of Hawaii Convention Center was altered so that the Lost cast and crew could use it as a morgue, the Convention Center was also used for the airport scenes.
 The bar that Christian Shephard went to in the flashbacks is actually the Fisherman's Wharf restaurant at Kewalo Basin Harbor.
 The scene at Ana Lucia's hotel room was filmed at the Renaissance Ilikai Waikiki Hotel.
 The scenes on the beach were shot at Oahu's Papa'iloa Beach as usual.